Peeling Context from Cause for Molecular Property Prediction: Methodology

-To stabilize the hierarchy and prevent causal regression from $\ell$ to $\ell{+}1$, we further apply a monotonicity regularizer, encouraging correlations to be non-decreasing from layer to layer via a hinge penalty with margin $\gamma\!\ge\!0$:
+To stabilize the hierarchy and ensure consistent refinement of causal regression from $\ell$ to $\ell{+}1$, we further apply a monotonicity regularizer, encouraging correlations to be non-decreasing from layer to layer via a hinge penalty with margin $\gamma\!\ge\!0$: